Documentation

 - DRIVE_DOWNLOAD

-7. Multiple emails with full access
+7. Multiple users with full access

 Several users get full access.